openshift/enhancements/enhancements/network/user-defined-network-segmentation.md

 In scenario of cluster-scope CRD request, the controller should do best effort to create the desired NAD in each specified namespace.
-In case on or more NAD creation fails (e.g.: due to namespace not exist), the controller should continue to the next namespace.
+In case one or more NAD creation fails (e.g.: due to namespace not exist), the controller should continue to the next namespace.
 When finished, reflect in the status all namespaces where NAD creation failed to create.